davekinkead/thesis/chapters/02-authority-and-justification/lit-review.md

 "Authoritative injunctions are purported to be categorical, to bind.
 But that does not entail that authority must be absolute" p29

-"Authority bunds us to act even when we disagree with its requirements." p32
+"Authority binds us to act even when we disagree with its requirements." p32

 Authorities issue content independent reasons to act.
 We can act contrary to the _balance of reasons_ without acting _contrary to reason._ p37